bennettslin/yearlings_bobtail_app/PROMO_WORK.md

 # Promo work
 * Helmet for new promo pages
-* Location replace for 404, deprecated, and new promo pages
+* Location replace for new promo pages

-* Marketing toggle and root home key are the same?!

-* Marketing scroll useEffect is really just for pitch
+* Callback for container focus

-    * Change from being marketing children to scroll and nav children
+* Change to "back to Yearling's Bobtail"
-* Bottom of marketing content has no minimum margin in low height screens.
-(Maybe don't bother to fix.)

 * Create promo page
 * Create onesheet page
-    * Selects song in popup
-    * Opens song in new tab in page

-* Pitch page needs back navigation

 * Redo PitchAnchor
+* Breadcrumb
+* Pagination

 # Bonus
 * Distinguish between pitch and artup
     * Allow for there to be multiple pitches

+* Onesheet add-ons
+    * Selects song when in album
+    * Opens song in new tab when in marketing container

+* Bottom of marketing content has no minimum margin in low height screens.
+(Maybe don't bother to fix.)